vishaltak/gitlab-workspaces-proxy/README.md

     **Note**: Depending on which certificates you are using, they might require renewal.
 For example, Let's Encrypt certificates are valid for 3 months by default.
 After obtaining new certificates, re-run the `helm` command above to update the TLS certificates.

-1. Final steps: Update your DNS records to point the domain, and a wildcard entry, to the external cluster IP.
+1. Update your DNS records

+   Point the `${GITLAB_WORKSPACES_PROXY_DOMAIN}` and `${GITLAB_WORKSPACES_WILDCARD_DOMAIN}` to load balancer where your ingress controller is listening.

-    Run an external curl command to inspect the proxy pod logs.
-An authorization HTTP 400 error is expected here.
-The workspace creation in GitLab will take care of authorization handling.
+   To test if the traffic is correctly reaching gitlab-workspaces-proxy, run an external curl command to inspect the proxy pod logs.

     Terminal 1:
     ```sh
-    curl -L ${GITLAB_WORKSPACES_PROXY_DOMAIN}
+    curl -vL ${GITLAB_WORKSPACES_PROXY_DOMAIN}
     ```
+    An authorization HTTP 400 error is expected here.
+The workspace creation in GitLab will take care of authorization handling.

-    Termainal 2:
+    Terminal 2:
     ```sh
     kubectl logs -f -l app.kubernetes.io/name=gitlab-workspaces-proxy -n gitlab-workspaces
     ```
+    In the logs, the error `could not find upstream workspace upstream not found` is expected in this case.

 ### Troubleshooting